usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 The size of the store and the number of floors will be relevant factors in determining how many counters need to be accessible.

-ILLUSTRATION 1: A small one-story clothing store has four identical cash register counters, one in each department.Only one counter need be accessible, if all items can be purchased there.
+ILLUSTRATION 1: A small one-story clothing store has four identical cash register counters, one in each department.
+Only one counter need be accessible, if all items can be purchased there.

 ILLUSTRATION 2: A very narrow but six-story tall department store has identical cash register counters throughout the facility ADAAG will be satisfied if there is one accessible counter per floor at which all purchases can be made.